Contains the current error code string.

 behavior, where the old error stack would persist until explicitly cleared.)

-If there are multiple error codes, Caché appends the code for each error to the current $ECODE
+If there are multiple error codes, Caché appends the code for each error, in the order received, at the end of the current $ECODE

 In the above case, the most recent error is a <PROTECT> error.